Ephesians Chapter Five

 Ephesians 5:13 & 14

-But everything exposed by the light becomes visible, for it is light that makes everything visible.
-This is why it is said: 'Wake up, O sleeper, rise from the dead, and Christ will shine on you.'
+But everything exposed to the light is revealed clearly for what it is, since anything revealed is a light.
+This is why it says, "Get up, sleeper!
+Arise from the dead, and the Messiah will shine on you!"

 When light appears darkness recedes as they cannot reside in the same place.
 Light comes from God who in fact is light.
 God knows all things and, on judgment day, all things will be made visible.